TosbackCgusBridge-Bot/CGUs-versions/Blair/Privacy Policy.md

 We share personal information with companies and organizations that perform services on our behalf, for example, companies that provide support services to us (such as credit card processing services, data storage services, and web hosting services) or that help us market our products and services (such as third-party email marketing companies).
 These third parties are required by contract to use the personal information we share with them only to perform services on our behalf and to take commercially reasonable measures to protect the confidentiality and security of your personal information.

 **With Our Marketing Partners**
 From time to time we may establish a business relationship with third parties whom we believe trustworthy.
-These are known as our “Marketing Partners.”
+These are known as our "Marketing Partners."
 In such cases, we may share and cross-reference information, including some personal information about you, so that our Marketing Partners can contact you regarding products and services that may be of interest to you.
-If you do not want us to share your personal information with our Marketing Partners, you may “opt-out” at any time using one of the methods described below.
+If you do not want us to share your personal information with our Marketing Partners, you may "opt-out" at any time using one of the methods described below.

 **With Our Affiliates**
 We may share the personal information we collect through this Site with our affiliates so that they can contact you regarding products and services that may be of interest to you.
-If you do not want us to share your personal information with our affiliates, you may “opt-out” at any time using one of the methods described below.
+If you do not want us to share your personal information with our affiliates, you may "opt-out" at any time using one of the methods described below.

 **Business Transfers**
 Your personal information may be transferred to a company that has acquired the stock or assets of Blair or one of our businesses, for example, as the result of a sale, merger, reorganization or liquidation.
 If such a transfer occurs, the acquiring company's use of your personal information will still be subject to this Privacy Policy and the privacy preferences you have expressed to us.